Question: What

 Answer:

-A set of dependencies is termed as dependency configuration, which contains some
+A set of dependencies is termed as dependency configuration,

 external dependencies for download and installation.